top of page

 Everyone Welcome, no need to book, just come along, pay on the door

-Theddlethorpe Village Hall, Silver Street, LN12 1PA, will be open for food and drinks from 6.30pm.
+Theddlethorpe Village Hall, Silver Street, LN12 1PA, will be open for bar and snacks from 7pm.
+Homemade soup and roll £3.50.
 The talk starts at 7.30pm.

 Next History Walk